dstegelman/dstegelman-event-notes/source/conferences/djangocon2013/tuesday/salt.rst

 Salt Terminology
 ----------------

-* Master - Server that manages teh whole stack
+* Master - Server that manages the whole stack
 * Minion - A server controlled by master
 * State - A declaritive Representation of the system state
 * Grain - Static information about a minion (RAM, CPU cores, OS, etc)